Kae134/Aittention/backend/ai/README.md

 - Driver and toolkit installation (locally and in docker)
 - Understanding of the code (never done ai before)
-- Needed to modify the code for the good conversion
+- Needed to modify the code for the good conversion (image, ... for our use cases)

 ## Source for the code and other